Anthony R. Bucco: New Jersey General Assembly

 In the 2009 legislative elections, Anthony was elected to the seat in the General Assembly previously held by his father.

 Before entering the Senate, Bucco served in the General Assembly, the lower house of the New Jersey Legislature, from 1995 to 1998, where he served as Assistant Majority Whip from 1996 to 1998.
 Bucco was first selected by district Republican committee and sworn in January 1995, to fill the remainder of the unexpired term of Rodney P. Frelinghuysen, who resigned his Assembly seat following his election to Congress.
 During the unexpired term, he served alongside Arthur R. Albohn in the 25th district.
 In his first Republican primary, Bucco and running mate Michael Patrick Carroll defeated his successor in the Assembly Rick Merkt and then-Freeholder Chris Christie along with two other candidates.
 Bucco and Carroll were easily elected in the general election and served one full two-year term.

 New Jersey Senate

 Elections

 In the 1997 Senate election, Bucco defeated one-term incumbent Democratic Senator Gordon MacInnes.

-Democrat Rupande Mehta is challenging Bucco for the June 8, 2021 senate primary.
-Mehta also ran against Bucco in the 2020 general election.
+Democrat Rupande Mehta was planning to challenge Bucco for the June 8, 2021 senate primary.
+Mehta ran in the 2020 special election triggered by Bucco’s death.